Hera Pheri (film series): Hera Pheri (2000)

-This series is now the twenty-ninth Highest-grossing film series in Bollywood and has developed a cult following in the years since its release.
 The plot revolves around an eccentric trio, consisting of a comically hilarious but kind hearted garage owner named Baburao Ganpatrao Apte (Rawal), a crafty and cunning loafer named Raju (Kumar), and a simple and struggling pauper named Shyam (Shetty) who find themselves trapped in crazy shenanigans including hilarious bits from Rawal himself.

-The film begins with Shyam searching for a job at a bank which he find that is given to some girl named Anuradha Shivshankar Panikar (Tabu) even though Shyam's father died in the bank due to a fire.
+The film begins with Shyam searching for a job at a bank which he finds is given to some girl named Anuradha Shivshankar Panikar (Tabu) even though Shyam's father died in the bank due to a fire.
 The manager (Asrani) tells Shyam that despite knowing the truth, he is unable to do anything further.
 Shyam walks off in a huff and accidentally bumps into Raju.
 Shyam mistakes Raju for a pickpocket and begins to chase him.
 Raju eventually gets away clean.
 Raju has his own troubles, dealing with his daydreams and unfriendly and disappointed people he is working for.
 He doesn't seem to keep a job alive and thus faces many problems.

 Shyam then approaches a garage owner by the name of Baburao Ganpatrao Apte, and manages to get a room on rent by compromising on the amount for Baburao's alcohol.
 Unknowingly for him Raju is staying in the same house on rent, which he hasn't paid for the last two years.
 The trio falls into hilarious situations that usually involve Raju instigating Shyam and purposefully trying to create a tandem that Baburao, fondly called as Babu Bhaiyya has to resolve.
 During one such fight, Anuradha intervenes and tries Shyam to sign the Non-Objection Certificate, so that she could have the job at the bank.
 When Shyam refuses, Raju makes a plot to make him sign the papers.
 Shyam eventually finds out that Raju made him sign the papers and that is when the rivalry between the two commences.
 An old friend of Shyam's, Khadak Singh (Om Puri) comes to Shyam's place asking to return his money so that he can marry off his sister and afford the dowry.